Put your case in the hands of an experienced Philadelphia DUI Lawyer

 According to Pennsylvania law, “it is unlawful for any person who is under the influence of alcohol or controlled substance to drive, operate or be in actual physical control of the movement of a vehicle.”
 Therefore, “driving while impaired” (DWI) and DUI terms are often used interchangeably in the state.

 Pennsylvania’s legal blood alcohol content (BAC) level for drivers who are age 21 or older is 0.08%.
 If you have a lower BAC level while driving but appear to be impaired, you may still be charged with and convicted of a DUI.
 Driving while impaired refers to the manner in which you operate your motor vehicle, rather than your actual BAC level.
 The threshold is even lower for drivers who are younger than 21.
 The legal BAC limit for drivers under the age of 21 is 0.02%.

-Attorneys for DUIs guide you through the legal process of your DUI charges including which forms to sign, what court dates to attend, and how to prepare yourself for going to court.
+Attorneys who represent persons charged with DUI can guide you through the legal process.
+This may include reviewing your DUI charges, determining which forms to sign, what court dates to attend, and how to prepare yourself for going to court.
 A skilled DUI attorney can also negotiate on your behalf with any potential consequences such as jail time, license suspension, and fines.

-Money can be saved by hiring a lawyer who can help you get the charges reduced or dismissed.
-There are different types of DUI charges, and not all of them carry the same penalties.
-Hiring a Philadelphia DUI lawyer who focuses their practice on DUI cases will be able to advise you of your best course of action based on your individual circumstances.
-Contact us today to find out how we can protect your future.
+Hiring a Philadelphia DUI lawyer who is well-versed in DUI cases can advise you the best course of action based on your individual circumstances.
+Schedule a free case evaluation with us to find out how we can protect your future.